uber/cadence/docs/non-deterministic-error.md

 ### Decision

-    1. This is the key of history replay.
+* Decision is the key of history replay.
+It drives the progress of a workflow.

-    2. The decision state machine must be **Scheduled->Started->Closed**
+* The decision state machine must be **Scheduled->Started->Closed**

-    3. The first decision task is triggered by server.
+* The first decision task is triggered by server.
 Starting from that, the rest decision task is triggered by some events of workflow itself -- when those events mean something the workflow could be waiting for.
 For example, Signaled, ActivityClosed, ChildWorkflowClosed, TimerFired events.
 Events like ActivityStarted won’t trigger decisions.

-    4. When a decision is started(internally called in flight), there cannot be any other events written into history before a decision is closed.
+* When a decision is started(internally called in flight), there cannot be any other events written into history before a decision is closed.
 Those events will be put into a buffer until the decision is closed -- flush buffer will write the events into history.

-    5. **In executing mode**, a decision task will try to complete with some entities: Activities/Timers/Childworkflows/etc Scheduled.
+* **In executing mode**, a decision task will try to complete with some entities: Activities/Timers/Childworkflows/etc Scheduled.

-    6. **In history replay mode**, decisions use all of those above to rebuild a stack. **Activities/ChildWorkflows/Timers/etc will not be re-executed during history replay.**
+* **In history replay mode**, decisions use all of those above to rebuild a stack. **Activities/ChildWorkflows/Timers/etc will not be re-executed during history replay.**

 ### Activity

-    1. State machine is **Scheduled->Started->Closed**
+* State machine is **Scheduled->Started->Closed**

-    2. Activity is scheduled by DecisionCompleted
+* Activity is scheduled by DecisionCompleted

-    3. Activity started by worker.
+* Activity started by worker.
 Normally ActivityStartedEvent can be put at any place in history except for the between of DecisionStarted and DecisionClose.

-    4. But Activity with RetryPolicy is a special case.
+* But Activity with RetryPolicy is a special case.
 Cadence will only write down Started event when Activity is finally closed.

-    5. Activity completed/failed by worker, or timeouted by server -- they all consider activity closed, and it will trigger a decision task if no decision task on going.
+* Activity completed/failed by worker, or timeouted by server -- they all consider activity closed, and it will trigger a decision task if no decision task on going.

-    6. Like in the above, only ActivityClose events could trigger a decision.
+* Like in the above, only ActivityClose events could trigger a decision.

 ### Local activity

-    13. Local activity is executed within decision is processing in flight.
+* Local activity is executed within decision is processing in flight.

-    14. Local activity is only recorded with DecisionCompleted -- no state machine needed.
+* Local activity is only recorded with DecisionCompleted -- no state machine needed.

-    15. Local activity completed with trigger another decision
+* Local activity completed with trigger another decision

 ### Timer

-1. State machine is **Scheduled->Fired/Canceled**
+* State machine is **Scheduled->Fired/Canceled**

-2. Timer is the implementation of "workflow.Sleep()" and “workflow.NewTimer().
+* Timer is the implementation of "workflow.Sleep()" and “workflow.NewTimer().

-3. Timer is scheduled by DecisionCompleted
+* Timer is scheduled by DecisionCompleted

-4. Timer fired by server.
+* Timer fired by server.
 It would trigger a decision.

-5. Timer canceled by worker(when workflow is canceled)
+* Timer canceled by worker(when workflow is canceled)

 ### ChildWorkflow

-    16. State machine is **Initiated->Started->Closed**
+* State machine is **Initiated->Started->Closed**

-    17. ChildWorkflow is initiated by DecisionCompleted
+* ChildWorkflow is initiated by DecisionCompleted

-    18. ChildWorkflow is started by server(returning runID).
+* ChildWorkflow is started by server(returning runID).
 It could trigger a decision.

-    19. ChildWorkflow close events can be"canceled/failed/completed".
+* ChildWorkflow close events can be"canceled/failed/completed".
 It could trigger a decision.

 ### SignalExternal/RequestCancel

-    20. State machine is **Initiated->Closed**
+* State machine is **Initiated->Closed**

-    21. They both initiated by DecisionCompleted,
+* They both initiated by DecisionCompleted,

-    22. Closed(completed/failed) by server, it could trigger a decision.
+* Closed(completed/failed) by server, it could trigger a decision.

 ### More explanation of BufferedEvents